-- Putting in place appropriate systems to achieve accountability and integrity; - Implementing and maintaining a management structure which can achieve Council's vision and Strategic plan; - Managing relationships between the various elements in the Local Government: - Ensuring that the organisation is staffed by suitably qualified and motivated staff and that policies are in place which promote this; and - Ensuring that staff are aware that the administration is working for a democratically elected Council and that Council decisions form the basis for the administration's activities.
+- Putting in place appropriate systems to achieve accountability and integrity. - Implementing and maintaining a management structure which can achieve Council's vision and Strategic plan. - Managing relationships between the various elements in the local government. - Ensuring that the organisation is staffed by suitably qualified and motivated employees and that policies are in place that promote this. - Ensuring that employees are aware that the administration is working for a democratically elected Council and that Council decisions form the basis for the administration's activities.